Median Salary

 Master Plumber License:

-- Requirement: You must hold a journeyman license in good standing for at least two years.
-You also need to pass the Master Plumber exam.
+- Requirement: Hold a journeyman license for at least 2 years and pass the master exam.

 Best Neighborhoods for Plumbers